What would you like to know?

 Q. What is an online fundraising campaign?

-A. Our online fundraising campaign pages allow you to collect funds from your community in one place.
+A. Our online fundraising pages serve as your personal hub for raising funds and awareness for Mercy Corps.
+You choose your cause and our site gives you a personal URL you customize and share.
 You can name your campaign after yourself, group or organization, and send the fundraising page link out to your community.
-You can also customize your page and choose whether donors’ names and gifts are displayed, suggest a gift size, upload an image and more!
+You can also choose whether donors’ names and gifts are displayed, email contributors, suggest a gift size, upload an image and more!

 Q. I forgot my password.
 What should I do?